In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The binomial probability P(55 < x < 60) represents the probability of the random variable x falling between 55 and 60 in a binomial distribution.
-The task is to convert this binomial probability into a normal distribution probability using a continuity correction.
+Step 1: Write the binomial probability in words.
+The problem asks for the probability that the random variable X is greater than or equal to 110.
+In words, this means 'the probability that the number of successes is at least 110.'

+Step 2: Recall that a binomial distribution can be approximated by a normal distribution when the sample size is large and both np and n(1-p) are greater than or equal to 5.
+Verify these conditions for the given problem.

-Step 2: Recall the concept of continuity correction.
-Since the binomial distribution is discrete and the normal distribution is continuous, we apply a continuity correction by adjusting the boundaries of the interval.
-For P(55 < x < 60), the continuity correction expands the interval to P(54.5 < x < 60.5).
+Step 3: Apply the continuity correction.
+Since the binomial distribution is discrete and the normal distribution is continuous, adjust the boundary for P(x ≥ 110) to P(x ≥ 109.5) in the normal distribution.

-Step 3: Identify the parameters of the binomial distribution.
-The binomial distribution is defined by two parameters: n (number of trials) and p (probability of success).
-Ensure you know these values to proceed with the conversion to a normal distribution.

-Step 4: Approximate the binomial distribution with a normal distribution.
-Use the formulas for the mean (μ = n * p) and standard deviation (σ = √(n * p * (1 - p)) of the binomial distribution to define the corresponding normal distribution.
+Step 4: Standardize the value using the z-score formula for a normal distribution: z = (x - μ) / σ, where μ = np (mean) and σ = √(np(1-p)) (standard deviation).
+Substitute the values of n (sample size), p (probability of success), and x = 109.5 into the formula.

+Step 5: Use the standard normal distribution table or a statistical software to find the probability corresponding to the calculated z-score.
+This will give the approximate probability for the binomial distribution using the normal approximation.

 Verified video answer for a similar problem: